-This article is a follow-up to The Creator New Economy report published by Speedinvest and Antler Capital in March of 2022.
+This article is a follow-up to our The New Creator Economy: A Guide to Web3 Creator Platforms report published by Speedinvest and Antler Capital in March of 2022.
 We look forward to hearing your thoughts on what you found interesting, what you think we missed, or any other viewpoints on this new Web3 consumer economy.

 In Web2, the primary GTM stakeholder is the customer.
 But in Web3, the alignment of incentives through stakeholder primacy means that the entire community of contributors within a network are turned into stakeholders - driving the need for new distribution strategies.